Selecting Data to Retrieve

-As part of the BSV model, Message Analyzer provides a data selection feature that enables you to define the scope of the information you want to retrieve.
-To use this feature, you configure data selection prior to starting the actual data retrieval process.
-During the retrieval process, the selection criteria you configured is applied.
+To use the data selection feature, you configure your Data Retrieval Session to select specific data based on configurable criteria prior to starting the actual data retrieval process.
+During the retrieval process, the selection criteria that you configured is applied.
 This enables you to narrow the focus of the data retrieval process to only the message data that you want to work with.
-Data selection primarily consists of using filters to retrieve only the type of message data that you choose, while blocking all data that does not specifically meet your designated filtering criteria.
-However, other aspects of data selection consist of the following:
+A very effective means of isolating different messages in a Data Retrieval Session, including those that have specific characteristics, consists of using a Session Filter to retrieve only the type of message data that you choose, while blocking all data that does not specifically meet your designated filtering criteria.
+Other aspects of data selection in a Data Retrieval Session consist of the following: